Q42/floating-focus-a11y/README.md

 ### Focus target

-Sometimes the actual element that receives focus is hidden from view, one example is a custom input field.
+Sometimes the actual element that receives focus is hidden from view, as is common with a custom input field.
 In this case it's possible to define a `focus-target` attribute on the focusable element.

 ```html
 <input type="file" class="hidden" id="file-upload-123" focus-target="file-upload-123-label"/>